CodeYourFuture/syllabus-archive/node-db/week-17/lesson.md

 ### HOMEWORK 1

+Consider again the scenario of exercise 4.

-The end point should properly detect which customer properties are being updated, and generate the appropriate SQL update statement.
+Change the code so that the end point detects which customer properties are being updated, and generate the appropriate SQL update statement - so that only those properties are updated, as opposed to the whole row.

 ### HOMEWORK 2